- How fast is a RESLAN connection?

 Can I use wireless in my University residence?

-Wireless networking will be available in University Residences from the end of September 2012.
-Please see our list of wireless locations for further information.
+Wireless networking is available in University Residences.
+Please see the wireless service web pages for further information.

-For ease of connection purposes, we recommend Windows 7, Vista, XP with Service pack 3, Apple Operating Systems 10.5and above and some Linux-based systems will also work with Cardiff Campus Manager.
+For ease of connection purposes, we recommend Microsoft-supported Windows Operating Systems, Apple-supported Mac Operating Systems, and some Linux-based systems will also work with Cardiff Campus Manager.

 If you have any of these systems on your computer - and provided it is fully licensed, has Cardiff University-supported anti-virus software installed and is free of viruses - then you should be able to connect very quickly to the network.

 I have a computer running an old operating system, will I be able to connect?

 If you have Windows 95, 98, ME, NT Windows 2000, XP, or Apple Operating Systems prior to 10.6, then you will not be able to connect your PC to the network.
 This is because these systems are no longer receiving security updates, therefore they would pose a security risk not only to your own system but also to those of other users of the network.